Yash-Singh1/Yash-Singh1/README.md

 - Prepare for the USACO contest
 - Finish Algebra
 - Learn some more `swift`
-- Learn Typescript, GraphQL, and JSON Schema
+- Learn Typescript and GraphQL
 - Dive a bit deeper into `python`

 ## 📰 Blog